linsensu/home/index.md

 - Su, Linsen & Li, Xigen* (2020).
 Perceived Agenda-Setting Effects in International Context: Media’s Impacts on Americans’ Perception toward China, the International Communication Gazette, 83(7) 708–729.
 - Su, Linsen (2012).
 Propagandists, Profiteers or Communicators: The Role Perception of Chinese Journalists (in Chinese), Journal of International Communication, 34(08), 33-38.

+**Media Use and Effect**

+My research examine the changes of media use patterns, especially the competition of new and traditional media use.
+My recent work systematically examined the differential effects of media use on everyday life including civic engagement and well-being, and emotional outcomes like social isolation, with focus on the effect of algorithm recommendation on social media use.
+Some of my recent research projects investigated the dissemination and influence of (mis)information in China.

+- Su, Linsen & Li, Xigen* (2023).
+The Effects of Message Attributes and Source Characteristics of News Posts on Audience Engagement on Social Media, Asian Journal of Communication, 33(4) 390-408.
+- Su, Linsen (2023).
+How does TV Viewing Influence the Happiness?
+Direct Effect and Mediating Roles of Social Interaction and Materialism (in Chinese), Journal of International Communication, 2023(11), 85-104.
+- Su, Linsen & Liu, Xiaoyan.
+(2020).
+Relationship between Children's Internet Use and Academic Performance (in Chinese), Youth Studies, 2020(06), 13-23.

+**Public Opinion in an International Context**

+- Su, Linsen (2018).
+Dragon in the Mind of Americans: Relationships of Americans’ Attention to China-related News with Interest, Knowledge, and Attitude (in Chinese), Journal of International Communication, 2018(05), 98-111.
+- Su, Linsen (2017).
+American Audiences’ Use of English-language Media on China-Related Topics in US (in Chinese), Contemporary Communication, 2017(02), 47-49.
+- Su, Linsen & Yi, Weifang (2014).
+The Impacts of Big Data Technologies on Communication Research Methods (in Chinese), Modern Communications, 2014(10), 99-102

+**Relationship between Media Consumption and Economic Development**

+I systematically introduced and tested Western theories such as the Principle of Relative Constancy in the Chinese context.
+I highlighted the amplifying effects of media consumption on macroeconomic fluctuations in China, contrasting Western theories, and provided theoretical and practical frameworks for evaluating regional media and cultural industries.

+- Su, Linsen & Chen, Shih-Chih* (2019).
+Exploring the Typology and Impacts of Audience Gratifications Gained from TV–Smartphone Multitasking, International Journal of Human–Computer Interaction, (36)8, 725-735.
+- Chan-Olmsted, Sylvia. & Su, Linsen* (2017).
+Relationship between Advertising and Consumption in China: Exploring the Roles of Economic Development and Mass Media, Global Media and China, XX: 1–19.
+- Su, Linsen (2010).
+The Relation between Media Expenditure and General Economy, China Media Research, 6(3), 13-25.
+- Su, Linsen (2012).
+Cointegrative analysis on China’s Advertising Industry and Macro-economy since Reform and Opening-up (in Chinese).
+Journalism & Communication Research, 19(03), 97-108
+- Su, Linsen (2012).
+The Dynamics Between Media Consumption and the Macro-Economy: A Comparative Study Between China and the United States (in Chinese).
+Beijing: China Renmin University Press.

 ## Research Interests
 - **Computer Vision:** image recognition, image generation, video captioning
 - **Machine Learning:** meta-learning, incremental learning, transfer learning